How does one travel billions of kilometers? A big, effective, and barely controlled boom.

 Primarily Sibylean

 Helium-3 (He-3) can react with itself with significant effort.
-The margins for such an ignition are just about the thinnest, with only the arcane Terran technology retained by the Empyreans being more temperamental.
+The margins for such an ignition are just about the thinnest.

-Helium-3 is abundant in varied places within the gas and ice giant laden Astrild system.
-Like with the Triple Deuterium cycle, bipropellant mixtures are forgone, leading to simpler refueling and a ∆v boost.
-However, unlike with DDD, there are no side reactions to worry about in a successful He-3 cycle.
+Like with the Double or Triple Deuterium cycle, fuel mixtures are forgone, leading to simpler resupply.
+However, unlike with DD/D, there are no side reactions.
 The products of a He-3 self-reaction are an alpha particle and two protons, all of which can be expelled as exhaust or siphoned for power generation.
-The reaction is aneutronic and completely bio-safe.
+The He-3 self-reaction is aneutronic and completely bio-safe.

-The Sibyleans have enough He-3 in their backyard to make the most of this resource, applying their ingenuity along the way.
-Scientists of the Kingdom are some of the best minds in The Bary and are highly collaborative by virtue of the government’s lavish research spending.
-Sibylean vessels run hot, but successful sustained He-3 fusion is one of the Kingdom’s proudest achievements.
+Helium-3 is abundant within the gas and ice giant-laden Astrild system.
+The Sibyleans can make the most of this resource, but they had to apply their ingenuity along the way; the technology was only developed after the Novani-Sibylean War.
+Scientists of the Commonwealth are some of the brightest minds in The Bary and are highly collaborative by virtue of the government’s lavish research spending.
+Modern Sibylean vessels run hot, but successfully sustained He-3 fusion is one of the Commonwealth’s proudest achievements.

 Primarily Empyrean